bocoup/webpack-workshop/content/00-core/03-webpack-loaders/content/02-style-and-css-loaders.md

 require('./styles/index.css');
 ```

 Done!
-This will add an style tag to your document, directly from your JS bundle.
+This will add a style tag to your document, directly from your JS bundle.

 ---